nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 </tr>
 </table>

 ### The `init` method

 Most apps will have a special `init` method.
 This will initialize anything that needs to happen on page load, and hold most of our event handlers.
 This helps ensure that your handlers are called properly, without interference or reliance of other methods.
 It's also a good place to cache jQuery selectors.

 **The name `init` is just a name.
-You can name the method whatever you'd like,`init` is simply used as a short form for initialize as what we are doing is initializing our application.**
+You can name the method whatever you'd like,`init` is simply used as a short form for "initialize", since what we are doing is initializing our application.**

 ```js
 const widgetApp = {};